nofelmahmood/Seam/README.md

 2. [ You cannot create custom zones in a public database.](https://developer.apple.com/library/prerelease/ios/documentation/CloudKit/Reference/CKRecordZone_class/index.html#//apple_ref/c/tdef/CKRecordZoneCapabilities)

-`Inverse relationships` in CoreData Data Model.
-Do not create them.

 ## Getting Started
 See the sample iOS demo app.
 Run it on two devices and start adding, removing and modifying records and experience the magic.